Bodoland Territorial Region

-The Bodoland Territorial Region (BTR) is an autonomous division in Assam, India, in Northeast India.
+The Bodoland Territorial Region (BTR) or Bodoland, is an autonomous division in Assam, India, in Northeast India.
 It is made up of five districts on the north bank of the Brahmaputra River below the foothills of Bhutan and Arunachal Pradesh.
 It is administered by an elected body known as the Bodoland Territorial Council which came into existence under the terms of a peace agreement signed in February 2003 and its autonomy was further extended by an agreement signed in January 2020.
 The region covers an area of over nine thousand square kilometres and is predominantly inhabited by the Bodo people and other tribal communities of Assam.

 Etymology of Bodoland

 The Plains Tribes Council of Assam (PTCA) had demanded, since its inception in 1967, a separate union territory for the Boro and other plain tribes, to be called Udayachal.
 With the failure of PTCA, the All Bodo Students' Union launched the Bodo Movement in 1987 with the demand for a separate state to be called Bodoland, ending with the Bodo Accord of 1993 with the formation of Bodoland Autonomous Council.
 Bodoland is named after Bodo, an alternative spelling of the Boro people who live primarily in the Dooars regions of Goalpara and Kamrup districts.